sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 Maybe you cancelled plans at the last minute, leaving your colleague feeling neglected.

-> Dear [Colleague’s Name],
+> Dear [Colleague's Name],
 >
-> I’m writing to express my apologies for cancelling our lunch plans at the last minute.
-I realize how frustrating it can be when someone changes plans unexpectedly, and I’m truly sorry for any inconvenience this may have caused you.
+> I'm writing to express my apologies for cancelling our lunch plans at the last minute.
+I realize how frustrating it can be when someone changes plans unexpectedly, and I'm truly sorry for any inconvenience this may have caused you.
 >
 > I take full responsibility for my actions and the way they might have affected you.
-I value our friendship and our collaboration, and I’m committed to making it up to you.
-Please let me know when you’re free next; I’d love to treat you to lunch.
+I value our friendship and our collaboration, and I'm committed to making it up to you.
+Please let me know when you're free next; I'd love to treat you to lunch.
 >
 > Thank you for your understanding.
 >